 The goals of treatment are to promote hair growth, slow hair loss or hide hair loss.

 If your hair loss is caused by an underlying disease, treatment for that disease will be necessary.
 This may include drugs to reduce inflammation and suppress your immune system, such as prednisone.
 If a certain medication is causing the hair loss, your doctor may advise you to stop using it for at least three months.

-Medications approved by the Food and Drug Administration (FDA) to treat hair loss include:
+Medications are available to treat pattern baldness.
+Two medications approved by the Food and Drug Administration (FDA) to treat hair loss are:

 Surgical procedures to treat baldness are expensive and can be painful.
 Possible risks include infection and scarring.

 You may want to try a wig or a hairpiece as an alternative to medical treatment or if you don't respond to treatment.
 It can be used to cover either permanent or temporary hair loss.
 Quality, natural-looking wigs and hairpieces are available.

 If your hair loss is due to a medical condition, the cost of a wig may be covered by insurance.
 You'll need a prescription for the wig from your doctor.

 July 06, 2016